kdavis46/karithru-agentic-system/KarithruAI_agentic_system_design.md

 ## System Assumptions

-FulfillAI is designed and operated under a limited set of foundational assumptions to prevent scope creep and support predictable outcomes.
+KarithruAI is designed and operated under a limited set of foundational assumptions to prevent scope creep and support predictable outcomes.
 The system assumes email is the authoritative intake channel for hardware orders and that submitted PDF documents adhere to reasonably consistent, machine‑readable formats to enable reliable extraction and validation.
 It further assumes Salesforce is the canonical system of record for customer identity and account status, and that inventory systems provide near‑real‑time availability data suitable for automated routing decisions.

-Operations assume FulfillAI will run within existing contractual SLAs and operational practices; when one or more of the assumptions above do not hold, orders will be handled through defined exception and human‑in‑the‑loop processes.
+Operations assume KarithruAI will run within existing contractual SLAs and operational practices; when one or more of the assumptions above do not hold, orders will be handled through defined exception and human‑in‑the‑loop processes.
 These statements are constraints for scope and governance and are not implementation requirements or feature descriptions.

 ## Non-Goals and Out-of-Scope Capabilities

 Documenting non-goals clarifies operational boundaries, reduces ambiguity, and ensures governance oversight remains central to system behavior.

-- Pricing negotiation or modification: FulfillAI does not negotiate, change, or approve pricing terms with customers or partners.
+- Pricing negotiation or modification: KarithruAI does not negotiate, change, or approve pricing terms with customers or partners.
 - Credit approval or extension decisions: The system does not make credit, financing, or credit-limit extension decisions; such steps require established credit controls and human approval.
-- Contractual or legal review: FulfillAI does not perform contract interpretation, legal review, or binding contractual commitments.
+- Contractual or legal review: KarithruAI does not perform contract interpretation, legal review, or binding contractual commitments.
 - Autonomous execution of irreversible financial transactions: The system does not initiate irreversible billing, refunds, or payment captures without explicit human authorization.
 - Policy overrides without human authorization: FulfillAI will not bypass or override documented policies, compliance checks, or regulatory controls without documented human sign-off.